Model Predictive Mean Field Games for Controlling Multi-Agent Systems: Problem Formulation

-In general, it is impossible to find an input that minimizes Eq.~\eqref{eq:general_eval_func} for every robot $ i = 1, \ldots, N $.
-This is because Eq.~\eqref{eq:general_eval_func} includes multiple robot variables, and the input to minimize the evaluation function of a certain robot $ i $ may cause the evaluation function of the robot $ j $ to deteriorate.
-Therefore, we change the argument of Eq.~\eqref{eq:general_eval_func} to $ J_i (\{u_i (t), u_{i^-} (t) \}_{t \in [0, T]} ))$ and attempt to find an input that satisfies the following inequality for any $u_i\in\calU$:

-This set of inputs $ u_i ^ * \ (i = 1, \ldots, N) $ is referred to as a Nash equilibrium.
-In order to find a Nash equilibrium, it is necessary to solve an optimal control problem in which Eq.~\eqref{eq:general_dynamics} and Eq.~\eqref{eq:general_eval_func} are coupled.
-Solving this problem becomes significantly more difficult as the number of robots $N$ increases.
+This set of inputs $ u_i^* \ (i = 1, \ldots, N) $ is referred to as a \emph{Nash equilibrium}.
+To find the Nash equilibrium, it is necessary to solve an optimal control problem in which Eqs.~\eqref{eq:general_dynamics} and \eqref{eq:general_eval_func} are coupled.
+This becomes significantly more difficult as the number of agents $N$ increases.